rjwats/esp8266-react/README.md

 IS_AUTHENTICATED     | Any authenticated principal is permitted.
 IS_ADMIN             | The authenticated principal must be an admin.

-You can use the security manager to wrap any web handler with an authentication predicate:
+You can use the security manager to wrap any request handler function with an authentication predicate:

 ```cpp
 server->on("/rest/someService", HTTP_GET,